Frequently Asked Questions

 Pursuant to RCW 70A.15.5190, "Consistent with RCW 70A.15.5020, outdoor burning may be allowed anywhere in the state for the exclusive purpose of managing storm or flood-related debris.

-Yes, provided a permit is received from the Agency and all conditions contained in the permit are met.
+Yes, with a permit.
+The permit must be issued by the Agency and all conditions contained in the permit must be met.
 Only weeds may be burned under a weed abatement permit.
 The permit applicant must show the setting of fires as requested is the most reasonable procedure to follow in safeguarding life or property or is otherwise reasonably necessary.

 Pursuant to WAC 173-425-030(27), "'Weed abatement fires' means any outdoor burning to dispose of weeds that is not regulated under Chapter 173-430 WAC, which applies to agricultural burning."